wazuh/wazuh-documentation/source/user-manual/agents/registering/use-registration-service.rst

     # /var/ossec/bin/ossec-authd

 .. warning::
   From Wazuh 3.8.0 version, this daemon *(ossec-authd)* is running since the manager installation.
-That means that it is nos necessary to run it as it is always running.
+That means that it is not necessary to run it as it is always running.

 2. On the agents, run the ``agent-auth`` program, using the manager's IP address: